-Getting ready to hit the road for Memorial Day?
-Make sure that it’s a fun and safe drive no matter where you’re going with our top road trip tips.
+Getting ready to hit the road for a multi-day adventure?
+Make sure that it’s a fun and safe drive no matter where you’re going with our top road trip safety tips.

 This may seem like a simple one, but buckling up can save your life.
-Car accidents are the number one cause of death of 1–54-year olds in America.
+Car accidents are the a leading cause of death of 1 – 54-year olds in America.
 By wearing a seat belt, you can cut the risk of being injured or killed by 50%.
 This is definitely our number one road trip tip for keeping everyone safe, so don’t put the car in gear until everyone is buckled in tight!

 Is your car road-worthy?
 Ensure it is with a quick maintenance appointment at your local garage or by doing it yourself.
 You should check your tire pressure, tread levels, oil levels, wiper blades, and fluid levels.
 If it’s time for an oil change, get one.
 If you need to top off fluids, do it.
 If you need to patch or replace a tire, don’t skimp.
 It’s important that if anything looks funky, you get it fixed before it’s time to drive.